 The first step of developing Canadian Standards and Indicators for HPS involved a comprehensive review of the peer-reviewed and grey literature (e.g., government websites, and national and international reports) on the Standards and Indicators related to planning, implementation, everyday practice, adaptation, scaling, sustainment, and monitoring and evaluation of the HPS approach.
-There were 20 Canadian publications^{1,10,26-43} and 15 international reports^{5,9,16,22-24,44-52} available in English and published between 2012 and 2022.
+There were 20 Canadian publications1,10,26-43 and 15 international reports5,9,16,22-24,44-52 available in English and published between 2012 and 2022.
 From these, 1005 statements, explicitly referred to as Standards, Standard Components, or Indicators, were extracted (see Figure 1).
-The next step involved a content analysis to: 1) remove duplicates (statements that were worded slightly differently but addressed the same underlying concept(s) and provided additional information or context).
+The next step involved a content analysis to: 1) remove duplicates (statements that were worded slightly differently but addressed the same underlying concept(s)) and 2) merge complementary statements (those that addressed the same underlying concept(s) and provided additional information or context).
 Following this step, 147 statements were retained (see Figure 1).

 Guided by the definitions of a 'Standard Component' and an 'Indicator' (see Chapter 1), the 147 statements were then categorized into 42 Standard Components and 105 Indicators.
-These Standard Components and Indicators were then grouped under 17 areas of interest, which were informed by the European Standards & Indicators for Health Promoting Schools report16 and expert knowledge (see Figure 1).
+These Standard Components and Indicators were then grouped under 17 areas of interest, which were informed by the European Standards & Indicators for Health Promoting Schools report and expert knowledge (see Figure 1).